-Where the combination of seedlings varies from tray to tray and this information does not need to be conveyed reference trade items sold and scans the appropriate bar code.
-It provides an automated solution for the trade items not easily bar coded or that have a variable component dictated by the customer.
+• Where the combination of seedlings varies from tray to tray and this information does not need to be conveyed trade items sold and scans the appropriate barcode symbol.
+It provides an automated solution for the trade items not easily barcoded or have a variable component dictated by the customer.

 Where there is never a set combination of plants within a tray and the trading partner does not require the knowledge of the final combination of trade items one GTIN can be assigned to identify that the trade item is a mixed tray of Pansies configuration unknown.
-Refer to Section 10.3 for GTIN options.
+Refer to Section 9.3 for GTIN options.